Diseases & Conditions

-With both surgical and nonsurgical treatment, there is a 5% to 10% chance that the disk will herniate again.
+With both surgical and nonsurgical treatment, there is up to a 20 to 25% chance that the disk will herniate again in your lifetime.

-The risk of nonsurgical treatment is that your symptoms may take a long time to resolve.
+The risk of nonsurgical treatment is that your symptoms may take a long time to go away.
 Patients who try nonsurgical treatment for too long before electing to have surgery may experience less improvement of pain and function than those who elect to have surgery earlier.
+Studies suggest that at around 9 to 12 months, the surgical outcomes (results) are not as beneficial as if you have surgery prior to 9 months.
 Your doctor will talk with you about how long you should try nonsurgical measures before considering surgery.

 Surgical risks.
 There are minor risks associated with every surgical procedure.
 These include bleeding, infection, and reaction to anesthesia.